MINSTREL SHOWS

 revival, the group has recorded over 20 albums and had several hits,

-Land Is Your Land".
-Their 1962 debut album, Presenting The New Christy
+"This Land Is Your Land".
+Their 1962 debut album, Presenting The

-Minstrels, won a Grammy Award and was on the Billboard charts for two
+New Christy Minstrels, won a Grammy Award and was on the Billboard

-years.
-The group has sold millions of records and were in demand at
+charts for two years.
+The group has sold millions of records and were

-concerts and on television shows.
-They also helped to launch the musical
+in demand at concerts and on television shows.
+They also helped to

 The New Christy Minstrels were formed by singer/guitarist Randy Sparks

-group formed by Philadelphia-born showman Edwin Pearce Christy in 1842
+blackface group formed by Philadelphia-born showman Edwin Pearce

-and known primarily for introducing many of Stephen Foster's
+Christy in 1842 and known primarily for introducing many of Stephen

-compositions.
-In a similar way, Sparks envisioned his group—with its
+Foster's compositions.
+In a similar way, Sparks envisioned his

-innovative sound—as a means to attract attention to his own writing,
+group—with its innovative sound—as a means to attract attention to his

-which consisted of original songs and fresh adaptations of folk
+own writing, which consisted of original songs and fresh adaptations of

-classics.
-In 1970, they performed during Super Bowl IV at Tulane Stadium
+folk classics.
+In 1970, they performed during Super Bowl IV at Tulane

-declined steadily until it stopped completely.
-Early in the new
+activity declined steadily until it stopped completely.
+Early in the

 revamped, reinvigorated group on a new series of concerts, playing to